 A New Standard in Diagnostic Imaging

-In keeping with Teton Valley Health’s commitment to providing high quality, patient centered medical care, our Radiology Department offers accurate, timely and targeted imaging services to our patients.
-From the moment you call to schedule an appointment we set out to provide a comfortable, positive experience that puts you, our patient, first.
+In keeping with Teton Valley Health’s commitment to providing high quality patient centered medical care, our Diagnostic Imaging Department offers accurate, timely and targeted imaging services to our patients.
+From initial contact we set out to provide a comfortable, positive experience that puts you, our patient, first.

 Because everyone’s medical condition is unique, we offer a wide range of specialized diagnostic imaging services utilizing the most up-to-date and state-of-the-art imaging technology available.
-Our Radiology Team is dedicated to imaging stewardship, ensuring that you will always get the right test, done the right way, at the right time, every time.
+Our Diagnostic Imaging Team is dedicated to imaging stewardship, ensuring that you will always get the correct test done the right way and at the right time, every time.

 A Good Picture Can Change Your Outcome

 Through the help of diagnostic imaging our team can see a clear picture of what’s going on in a patient’s body.
 A much better view enables us to have a better understanding of your condition to accurately identify injuries, conditions, and diseases in their early stages.
-As a result, we’re able to make better decisions regarding recommended treatments and/or surgery.
+As a result, your provider will be able to make better decisions regarding recommended treatments and/or surgery.

 Diagnostic Imaging Services

 Most diagnostic imaging procedures are painless and non-invasive.
-Our skilled team provides highly accurate interpretations of your diagnostic tests, with quick results.
-Following is a list of the types of diagnostic imaging services available at Teton Valley Hospital.
+In an effort to provide both you and your provider with fast and reliable answers, we store all images digitally.
+Our radiologists will then dictate their interpretation of your study, allowing your provider to provide you with quick and accurate results.
+Following is a list of the types of diagnostic imaging services available at Teton Valley Health.

 Bone Densitometry (DEXA)